cmus/cmus/doc/manual.rst

 :enqueue\ dir/file/playlist/url  Add dir/file/playlist/url to the play queue.
 :fset name=value                 Add or replace filter :load filename                   Clear playlist and then load a new one.
 Simple one track/line lists and .pls playlists are supported.
+:run command                     Execute command for the currently selected files (See `Running Programs`_).
 :save [filename]                 Save playlist.
 Default filename is the last used one.
 :seek [+-]POS                    Seek top POS (seconds).
 POS can be suffixed with 'm' (minutes) or 'h' (hours).
 :set OPTION=VALUE                Set option (See Options_).